McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentProcedure.md

 1. Select rejected and then select the shrugging person icon.
 2. Set a reminder for the next contact to determine whether the participant is interested in participating in future studies.
-3. Click _complete_ to finish the process
+3. Click _complete_ to finish the process.

 <img src="assets/videos/saidno.gif" alt="saidno">